• Home

 Amphibians

 Most people picture a frog when they hear the word amphibian.
-Their are actually three groups of amphibians: newts and salamanders (urodeles), frogs and toads (anurans), and caecilinas (gymnophiones).
+There are actually three groups of amphibians: newts and salamanders (urodeles), frogs and toads (anurans), and caecilinas (gymnophiones).
 Amphibians are interesting animals.
-They spend a good part of their life in or near water but breath with lungs instead of gills like fish.
+They spend a good part of their life in or near water but unlike fish, they breathe with lungs instead of gills.
 Amphibians have to stay close to water because their eggs need to stay wet to survive.
-Click their picture to see their biography.

 Picture